nelabdiel/redactedGPT/README.md

 ### Future updates:

-Build a separate module for the PII removal that import the functions into the flask App, that way we can add more regex more easily.
+- Build a separate module for the PII removal that import the functions into the flask App, that way we can add more regex more easily.
+- Improve the page to be responsive.

 ### Feel free to make improvements and send merge request if you do.